OpenNebula/docs/source/intro_release_notes/release_notes_community/known_issues.rst

 Current implementation of Sunstone is not working on Internet Explorer due to new Javascript version.

-As a workaround you can use the other browsers:
+As a workaround you can use the other supported browsers:

 - Chrome (61.0 - 67.0)
 - Firefox (59.0 - 61.0)